maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

 Provides tools to train and run the pattern prediction model on 3D garment geometry

-## Licensing
-This is work-in-progress, and licensing terms are not finalized.
-If you want to use this code, contact the authors.

 ## Data

 This NN training code uses dataset created with [Garment-Pattern-Generator](https://github.com/maria-korosteleva/Garment-Pattern-Generator).